dave--/commentbooth/README.md

 Those three links lead to independent sites controlling different aspects of the commentbooth.
 Including the actual card handling for both players.

 ### Showroom
 This is where everything will actually be displayed and look halfway decent.
-Open this site in its own window and make it fullscreen.
+Open this site in its own window and make it fullscreen (F11 in most browsers).
 In your recording tool, select only to record this window.